-Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Air Quality Throughout the spring, summer, and fall, allergies are constantly an issue.
+Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Throughout the spring, summer, and fall, allergies are constantly an issue.
 No matter when seasonal allergies area a nuisance for you or your family, the desire for relief never ends.
-Whether it is mold, pet dander, or some other bacteria that is impacting your indoor air quality, germicidal lights could help decrease the effects of allergies.
-Germicidal lights may sound a little unfamiliar because they aren’t often talked about, but they can help tackle the pollutants bothering you.
-Even though they’re hidden inside your system, germicidal lights are able to keep germs from multiplying.
-Germicidal lights work by releasing UV (ultraviolet) light rays that are able to penetrate the cell walls of the pollutants in your air, causing enough damage to stop their growth and their capability to multiply.
-The lights are also working all the time, even when your system isn’t working, meaning germs are always being demolished.
-In addition to all of the indoor air quality benefits you’ll obtain, germicidal lights also help your heating and cooling system work at its best.
-When mold, pet dander, and other microorganisms pile up in your system, it may inhibit its performance, decreasing energy efficiency and may even mean greater energy bills.
+Whether it is mold, pet dander, or some other bacteria that is degrading your indoor air quality, germicidal lights can help ease the effects of allergies.
+Germicidal lights may sound a little unfamiliar because they aren’t often talked about, but they can help reduce the contaminants bothering you.
+Even though they’re hidden inside your system, germicidal lights can keep germs from multiplying.
+Germicidal lights work by releasing UV (ultraviolet) light rays that are able to penetrate the cell walls of the pollutants in your air, causing enough damage to halt their growth and their capability to multiply.
+The lights are also working non-stop, even when your system isn’t working, meaning germs are always being demolished.
+In addition to all of the indoor air quality benefits you’ll obtain, germicidal lights also help your heating and cooling system run at its best.
+When mold, pet dander, and other microorganisms build up in your system, it may inhibit its performance, hurting energy efficiency and could even mean higher energy bills.
 Getting rid of those pollutants means a healthier system and air that’s better to breathe for everyone.
 Now that you’ve read about all of the benefits, there’s really no reason you shouldn’t ask about germicidal lights next time you have air conditioner service done.
-After all, it does help enhance your air quality and may even help you reduce your monthly utility bills.
+After all, it does help enhance your air quality and could even help you decrease your monthly utility bills.
 Keep an eye on our blog if you want to read more tips on how to maintain indoor comfort levels in your home.
 From air filtration and air purification to dehumidifiers, the pros at Freed Heating & Air Conditioning know indoor air quality.
-Call them at 309-762-3641 to take your home’s air quality to the next level.
+Call them at 309-323-9584 to take your home’s air quality to the next level.